firesidefiction/firesidefiction.github.io/about.md

 ## Submissions Guidelines

+### Fireside is currently closed to submissions.

 Fireside will be open to submissions for several one-week periods in 2017.
+We accept flash fiction of up to 1,000 words, and short stories from 1,000 to 4,000 words.

 Here's our current schedule (subject to change).
-We accept flash fiction of up to 1,000 words, and short stories from 1,000 to 4,000 words.
-This is a firm upper limit, as our Patreon grows we will be able to increase the word count we can accept.

 - March 19-25 (Flash fiction only)
 - April 16-22 (Flash fiction and short stories)